callstack/react-native-paper/docs/docs/guides/9-react-navigation.md

 ---
-title: Integrate AppBar with react-navigation
+title: Integrate AppBar with React Navigation
 ---

 # Integrate AppBar with react-navigation